oliverjam/jaredhill-v2/src/work/redesigning-medicspot.md

 > Their designs make it a lot easier for doctors to interact our patients, and we’re in the process of implementing them now.

 ![](https://cdn-images-1.medium.com/max/10944/1*7MzrBp2wfebgFmDS0_IkDw.jpeg)

+{% image "https://cdn-images-1.medium.com/max/2362/1*n0rMVBrTxVCIU5A5i6kzhg.png", "Mid-fidelity (left) was designed to 1024px width, before we moved to 1440px on the high fidelity (right)." %}

 ## Next Steps